canadalearningcode/glc-photo-editing-with-pixlr/README.md

 1 Day to Go

-* Print Facilitator Guide and Solution Sheets (found in <a href="http://bit.ly/photo-editing-activity-list">Activity List</a>) to bring to the workshop.
+* Print Facilitator Guide and Solution Sheet for the chosen activity (found in <a href="http://bit.ly/photo-editing-activity-list">Activity List</a>) to bring to the workshop.

 ## During the Workshsop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.